| || |

 Balloune, Lebanon-based designer of the Arabic typeface Murad (2012) and the gothic Latin typeface Lea Tsu (2012).
 [Google]

 Graphic designer and illustrator in Beirut.
 Designer of Al Nab (2012), a corporate Arabic typeface.
+In 2013, she created the beveled typeface Crane.
 [Google]

 [Boutros Arabic Typefaces]